smourier/DirectNAot/README.md

 You don't have to use the extensions, but it's easier to use it.

 The reason Extensions is separated from DirectN is more an engineering reason.
-The Roslyn/.NET source generator at work here is very slow on ~8000 source-generated classes, so the DirectN project is just very difficult to work directly with in Visual Studio.
-A nuget package will be produced when the project is definitely stable.
+The new COM Roslyn/.NET source generator at work here is very slow on ~8000 source-generated classes (since COM interop is not builtin in CLR anymore), so the DirectN project is just very difficult to work directly with in Visual Studio.

+**Nuget packages** will be provided when the project is a bit more stable.

 The key points that drive how code is generated and built:
-* Although Win32InteropBuilder is totally generic, the goal for **DirectN** is still to create built-in interop code for modern media & graphics technologies only:
+* Although Win32InteropBuilder is totally generic, the goal for **DirectN** is still to create built-in interop code for modern media & graphics Windows (cross-platform is *not* a target) technologies only:
     * DirectX (9 => 12)
     * Direct2D
     * DXGI